Avaiga/taipy-doc/docs/manuals/auth/authentication.md

 !!! note "Using Taipy configuration to set default authenticator"

-    To set the *default authenticator* to a Taipy authenticator with roles and passwords, you can use the authentication configuration either in Python or Toml:
+    To set the *default authenticator* to a Taipy authenticator with roles and passwords, you can use the authentication configuration either in Python or TOML:

     === "Python configuration"

-        ```
+        ```python title="main.py"
         Config.configure_authentication(protocol="taipy",
                                         roles={
                                             "user1": "role1",